 Shimano's cheapest double-sided pedals can be had for less than the cost of a cheap night out.
 The excellent PD-M520 pedals are supposed to be £37, but can sometimes be found for as little as £20.
 The only thing they give up to more expensive versions is a bit of weight.

 Some folks find pedals like the M520s a bit small.
-The PD-M424 pedals are an excellent alternative.
-Intended for mountain biking, they have a tough plastic platform around the pedal mechanism that supports more of the shoe.
+The PD-ME700 pedals are an excellent alternative.
+Intended for mountain biking, they have a platform around the pedal mechanism that supports more of the shoe.
 This works really well with shoes that have more flexible soles and are therefore easier to walk in.

-The RRP of PD-M424 pedals is £45, but you can find them for half that.
+The RRP of PD-ME700 pedals is £53, but you can find them for less.

 Your local bike shop is a valuable source of advice and information on clipless pedals.

 In case you're wondering why they're called clipless pedals, it's because pedals used to have metal cages, called toe clips, and leather straps to hold the show in place.
 Racing shoes had cleats that were slotted to fit the cage of the pedal.
 To get out, you had to loosen the strap.
 Falling over at traffic lights behind a busload of schoolkids was not unknown.